sirisian/ecmascript-class-member-modifiers/README.md

 ### Private constructor

 Used in utility classes, singleton, factory, and various other designs.
 A private constructor stops instances from being made.
-It also stops classes from extending it since constructing the class would involved invoking the private constructor.
+It also stops classes from extending it since constructing the class would involve invoking the private constructor.

 ```js
 class A